api-platform/docs/core/pagination.md

 ## Custom Controller Action

-In case you're using a custom controller action make sure you return the Paginator object to get the full hydra response with hydra:view (which contains information about first, last, next and previous page).
+In case you're using a custom controller action make sure you return the `Paginator` object to get the full hydra response with `hydra:view` (which contains information about first, last, next and previous page).
 The following examples show how to handle it within a service method which is called in the controller.
-You will need to use the Doctrine Paginator and pass it to the ApiPlatform Paginator.
+You will need to use the Doctrine Paginator and pass it to the API Platform Paginator.

 First example: